 - New Bathroom = 5% Increase

-For a significant percentage of those living in the UK, houses are situated in busy, built-up areas, which means that sound insulation is critical.
+For a significant percentage of those living in the UK, houses are situated in busy, built-up areas, which means that sound insulation is critical, even more so if they are now working from home.
 Whether you may be surrounded by main roads, the high street or a train track, there are a whole host of reasons why you may experience noise-related disturbances.
 However, did you know that something as simple as double glazing can mean the difference between a home that allows every outdoor noise to make its ways in and one that stays peaceful, even during the busiest times of the day?

 Much like double glazing’s ability to prevent heat from escaping or seeping into your property, the two panes of glass can also lead to a considerable reduction in noise disturbances.
 Why?
 Because the layer of argon gas does not allow soundwaves to travel with ease as much as they do in the conventional atmospheric air.
 By the time that the sound vibrations reach the final protective layer, it is far quieter.
 This means that not only can double glazing reduce outdoor noise, but also inside sounds from travelling, allowing you to listen to music and enjoy socialising without disrupting your neighbours.